ashwin31081999/portfolio/README.md

 About Me

 I am a recent graduate passionate about cloud computing, automation, and DevOps practices.
-I have hands-on experience with AWS services, CI/CD pipelines, and infrastructure as code.
+I have hands-on experience with AWS services, CI/CD pipelines, infrastructure as code, containerization platform,  Version Control system tools.

 Skills: